despreston/go-craq/README.md

 In the future, it may be beneficial to let the operator of the node signify whether they'd like to backfill at startup or serve 'latest version' requests directly from the store.

+## Backlog
+- [ ] Benchmarks based off the tests in the paper, as close as reasonably possible.
+- [ ] gRPC transporter
+- [ ] HTTP transporter
+- [ ] Support for more types of values (binaries, multi-word strings, etc)